Stable Offline Value Function Learning with Bisimulation-based Representations: Introduction

 In this work, we focus on offline value function learning.
 Given a fixed, offline dataset generated by unknown and possibly multiple behavior policies, the goal is to estimate the value function of a fixed, target policy.
-We introduce kernel representations for offline policy evaluation (\textsc{krope}), a bisimulation-based representation learning algorithm. \textsc{krope} defines a kernel that captures similarity between state-action pairs based on immediate rewards received and similarity of next state-action pairs under the \emph{target} policy.
+Towards establishing the stability properties of $\pi$-bisimulation representations, we introduce kernel representations for offline policy evaluation (\textsc{krope}). \textsc{krope} defines a kernel that captures similarity between state-action pairs based on immediate rewards received and similarity of next state-action pairs under the \emph{target} policy.
 It then shapes the state-action representations such that state-action pairs that are similar according to this kernel have similar representations.
 We use \textsc{krope} as the representative algorithm for the class of bisimulation-based representation learning algorithms to investigate the following question:

 Through theoretical and empirical analysis, we answer this question affirmatively and make the following contributions: